Into the Great Wide Open: Artwork

 Featured on the album's cover is the (slightly-cropped) painting Autumn Landscape (1921) by Czech artist Jan Matulka.
 The original is owned by the Los Angeles County Museum of Art.

 Singles

 The album's first single, "Learning to Fly", was released on June 17, 1991, two weeks prior to the album, and was a substantial hit for Petty.
 The second single, the title track, was released just over two months after the album's release, and also became one of the band's biggest hits.
 Both songs were top 10 singles on various charts.
-The third single, "Out in the Cold", was a minor hit, not achieving the commercial success of the first two.
-Throughout 1992, four additional singles were released: "Makin' Some Noise", "All or Nothin'", "Too Good to Be True", and "King's Highway".
+Throughout 1992, four additional singles were released: "You and I Will Meet Again", "All or Nothin'", "Too Good to Be True", and "King's Highway".

 Critical reception

 Into the Great Wide Open was warmly received by critics.
 Dave DiMartino, reviewing the album for Entertainment Weekly, called it the closest thing to a "classic" album that Petty and the Heartbreakers had made in 15 years, and a return to the quality of their first two albums.
 He felt this was likely due to the involvement of Jeff Lynne, and commented that he felt the songs on Into the Great Wide Open are "obviously" better than those on Full Moon Fever, which had also been created in collaboration with Lynne.
 Rolling Stone critic Parke Puterbaugh said the album features Petty's best lyrics and is like a cross between Full Moon Fever and Damn the Torpedoes (1979), and much better than Let Me Up (I've Had Enough) (1987), the most recent album credited to Tom Petty and the Heartbreakers.

 Stephen Thomas Erlewine of AllMusic was less impressed, calling the album "pleasant", but not Petty at his best, and saying that it sounds too much like Full Moon Fever.
 In his Consumer Guide, Robert Christgau gave the album a one-star honorable mention, which indicates a "worthy effort consumers attuned to its overriding aesthetic or individual vision may well like".